juliennecodes/shop/Error Log.md

 - "A <Switch> looks through its children <Route>s and renders the first one that matches the current URL."
 - Because the route path for the homepage was /, even when I was typing /menu, the homepage was the one being rendered
 - I guess it stopped at the slash?
 To fix it, you have to type exact in the homepage

+#Error in querying for button
+-The temporary fix for this issue was to just return one item in the mock server.
+However, in the cart page, there are two buttons, increase and decrease.
+Sooo, I don't know how to deal with that.
+-The temporary fix can be just using the index number in the array returned.
+I don't think it's a good fix because you can always add buttons and that might mess up the index order.
+-Another temporary fix is adding data-test-id
+-I looked at an e commerce example that uses the increase and decrease and they have an aria label, maybe that?
+It might fix this particular multiple button issue but it still doesn't fix the actual multiple button issue - several buttons, such as Add to Cart, matching with the query